VanitySoftware/DarkVibez/README.md

-# DarkVibez for BetterDiscord
+# DarkVibez for BetterDiscord and Vencord
-A dark and modern theme for BetterDiscord.
+A dark and modern theme for BetterDiscord and Vencord.
 Simply add it to your Themes folder and activate it in your BetterDiscord settings.
 Make sure you have Dark mode active.
+In Vencord, paste the Raw link of darkvibez.theme.css into your theme settings.

 ![dv-small](https://user-images.githubusercontent.com/84387545/186991372-f55b08da-2293-4e84-9881-6c3c50b5a2af.png)